a photo of a smart speaker on a table

 So if you ask a question that Alexa cannot immediately answer, the assistant will (silently and in the background) query multiple skills on their ability to answer your question.
 If Alexa finds a skill that can help, it uses it and provides the answer.

-Amazon explains in a note to developers how Alexa combines information about a skill "with a machine-learning model to choose the right skill to use when a customer makes a request...As a result, customers find the right skill faster, using the search terms they say most naturally."
+Amazon explains in a note to developers how Alexa combines information about a skill "with a machine-learning model to choose the right skill to use when a customer requests...As a result, customers find the right skill faster, using the search terms they say most naturally."

 For example, Amazon says, if a customer asks: "Alexa, where is the best surfing today near Santa Barbara?"
 Alexa can use the new Can Fulfill Intent Request system to ask a bunch of surfing skills whether they can understand and fulfill the request.

-In a bid to maintain quality, the machine learning system will also look at a skill's rating and engagement level before deciding whether to use it or not.
+To maintain quality, the machine learning system will also consider a skill's rating and engagement level before deciding whether to use it.

 Can Fulfill Intent Request was made available to Alexa developers as a beta on May 30, so it will be a little while before Amazon Echo owners get to see the benefits.